 Since 1955 the College Board’s Advanced Placement program has offered students worldwide an opportunity to take college-level courses while still in high school.
 Students who are successful in their examinations each May can then use their scores to stand out in college admissions, earn college credits, and/or skip introductory classes at university.

-KIS Jeju currently offers 17 AP courses, with plans to add two more courses for 2018-19.
-This year also marks the charter year for our AP Capstone™ program, with the introduction of AP Seminar for select members of the Grade-11 class.
-The second Capstone course, AP Research, will follow the next year for those students.
-Students who pass exams for both of these Capstone courses in addition to four other AP courses will achieve the prestigious AP Capstone Diploma™.
-We are very proud to offer our students the opportunity to achieve this respected academic credential which is available to students in 650 schools in the US as well as a few select schools internationally.
+In addition to the content-specific AP offerings, KIS is proud to offer the AP Capstone™ program, a skills-based curriculum designed to prepare students for college-level writing and research.
+The program is composed of the G11 Seminar course and the G12 Research course, and successful completion of these courses plus four additional AP courses leads to the prestigious AP Capstone Diploma™.
+We are very proud to be the only school on Jeju to offer our students the opportunity to achieve this respected academic credential which is available to students in 650 schools in the US as well as a few select schools internationally.

 Our co-curricular activities and clubs provide opportunities for High School students to develop skills and interests beyond the classroom.
 Examples of offerings include: National Honors Society, Model United Nations, Global Issues Network, Jazz Band, Robotics, Forensics, Chess, and Photography, as well as Chemistry, Multimedia, Fashion Design, and Spanish Honors Society.